 Important: This is general information only — not tax advice.
 Consult a tax professional who specializes in trucking before filing.
+Understanding your income potential first?
+Read our guide on how much owner-operators actually make.

 Vehicle and Equipment Deductions